Housing at the University of Washington: McMahon Hall

-Madrona Hall
+Spratlen Hall (Formerly Madrona Hall)

-Madrona Hall was opened to students Autumn 2018, formerly the land was occupied by the old McCarty Hall.
+Spratlen Hall was opened to students Autumn 2018, formerly the land was occupied by the old McCarty Hall.
 Out of the three residence halls that were built including Madrona, Willow, and McCarty, this hall was designed and catered to provide an affordable option to students.
 This hall provides students different rooms options depending on personal preference and finances.
 There are 240 double room units that share a communal bathroom.
 There are 153 triple units with private bathrooms.
 There are 100 double units with private bathrooms, 20 four-person suite units with private bathrooms.
 There are 6 three-person units with private bathrooms, 4 single units with private bathrooms.
 A few amenities that are within this residence hall is Frost Bite, a student managed ice cream shop and the LRC (Learning Resource Center).
 Lounges, study spaces, group kitchens, dining areas, music practice rooms, laundry and storage rooms are distributed through the hall.

-Willow Hall
+Oliver Hall (Formerly Willow Hall)

-Willow Hall was opened to students Autumn 2018, formerly the land was occupied by the old McCarty Hall.
+Oliver Hall was opened to students Autumn 2018, formerly the land was occupied by the old McCarty Hall.
 This hall provides many students different rooms options.
 There are 142 double room units with private bathrooms, 38 triple units with private bathrooms, 24 four-person suite units with private bathrooms,14 three-person units with private bathrooms, and 3 studio apartment units with private bathrooms.
 A few amenities that are within this residence hall is Center Table dining right below and the Willow Desk and their package lockers.
 Lounges, study spaces, group kitchens, dining areas, music practice rooms, laundry and storage rooms are distributed through the hall.